ctrhodes/dotfiles.user/README.md

 cp Pro.user.terminal ~/
 ```

+Importing the terminal profile:

-After importing the profile by opening a terminal and navigating to Preferences > Profile > Settings > Import, select the Pro.user.terminal profile.
-Selecting this profile in the left pane of the Preferences > Profile tab, click "Default" at the bottom of the pane.
-Following restart of terminal, you should now have a nice terminal profile that plays well with my preferred vim colorschemes and powerline.
+Open a terminal and navigate to Preferences > Profile > Settings > Import, select the Pro.user.terminal profile.
+Select this profile in the left pane of the Preferences > Profile tab, click "Default" at the bottom of the panel and restart of terminal.
+You should now have a nice terminal profile that plays well with my preferred vim colorschemes and powerline.

+Also, set a Powerline compatable font:

+Preferences > Text > Font: "DejaVu Sans Mono for Powerline 12 pt."

 Add anaconda navigator env: